It can be a bit intimidating when you’re passionate about your wedding business, but you have no idea how to get wedding

 3. Make friends in the wedding business.
 Lots of them!

-Make it your goal to meet three new people at each networking meeting, or to reach out to three new people through direct message on Facebook or Instagram each week.
-Find a way you can help them and you’ll be come fast friends.
+Make it your goal to meet three new people at each networking meeting, or to reach out to three new people through direct messages on Facebook or Instagram each week.
+Find a way you can help them and you’ll become fast friends.
 It’s a quick way to get your first referrals.

 4. Follow up with everyone you meet.

 When you meet someone, especially if they work in the wedding industry, start following them online or take their card.
 Jot down a note about your conversation or reference it in your first direct message to them.

 If you stay consistent, people will remember you and the referrals will start coming.
 It’s the best cheap marketing you can do!